s-tajima/github-closer/README.md

   github-closer [OPTIONS]

 Application Options:
   -q, --query=    Query strings.
-For search Issues/Pull Requests. (default: type:issue is:open) -d, --duration= Duration.
+For search Issues/Pull Requests. (default: type:issue is:open -label:Pending)
+  -d, --duration= Duration.
 Issues would be closed if left over this duration. (days) (default: 30) -c, --comment=  Comment.
 Would be posted before an Issue is closed. (default: :alarm_clock: this Issue was left for a long time.)
   -n, --dry-run   If true, show target Issues without closing.